fernandonobel/OneModel-matlab/README.md

 Work in progress.

-## 7. Parser of ModelClass models into LaTeX
+## 7. Parser of OneModel models into LaTeX

 Work in progress.